 3)CephFS – as a file, POSIX-compliant filesystem.

-The access to the distributed storage of RADOS objects is given with the help of the following interfaces:
+Access to the distributed storage of RADOS objects is given with the help of the following interfaces:

 1)RADOS Gateway – Swift and Amazon-S3 compatible RESTful interface.